genesys-samples/genesys-samples.github.io/content/card/agent-assist.md

 workshop_url: https://workshop.genesys.com/workshops/DialogFlowCXandAgentAssist/
 ---

 See the power of Genesys Cloud CX and Google Cloud CCAI.
-Set up both integrations with Google Agent Assist and Google Dialogflow CX into your own Genesys Cloud CX instance.
+Set up both integrations with Agent Assist and Dialogflow CX into your own Genesys Cloud CX instance.